-In this article, I will be integrating understandings I have gleaned from the disciplines of neuroscience, shamanism and psychology to explore the role that spirit plant medicines can play in emotional healing.
-I want to state up front that I’m not an expert at neuroscience or shamanism or psychology.
-My intent is to share one of my gifts, namely, the ability to look across the realms of science and spirituality with an open and curious mind, and in the process perhaps connect some dots for those interested in experiencing or facilitating deep healing.
+Exploring psychedelics can be profoundly healing.
+So, in this article I will be integrating understandings I have gleaned from the disciplines of neuroscience, shamanism and psychology.
+In turn, I will examine role that spirit plant medicines can play in emotional healing.
+I want to state up front that I’m not an expert at neuroscience, shamanism or psychology.
+My intent is to share one of my gifts.
+This gift is the ability to look across the realms of science and spirituality with an open and curious mind.
+Perhaps in the process I will connect some dots for those interested in experiencing or facilitating deep healing.

-Here’s a quote I’ll invite you all to consider.
+Here’s a quote I’ll invite everyone to consider.
 It’s from The Right Use of Will: Healing and Evolving the Emotional Body by Ceanne DeRohan:

 “In the process we call awareness, consciousness provides understandings with which to interpret our emotions, and emotions provide information (in the form of sensations) to inform our understandings.
 Balanced awareness is not possible without both thinking and feeling functioning freely.”

 So let’s start in the world of neuroscience.
 I think it’s probably obvious to all of us that the experience we call human awareness results from the interplay between our conscious, thinking selves and our sentient, feeling selves.
-These components of awareness are housed in different parts of the brain and through the advances of neuroscience we now have rudimentary scientific understandings of how our thinking and feeling selves interact on a physical level to create what we call awareness.
+These components of awareness are housed in different parts of the brain.
+Through the advances of neuroscience we now have rudimentary scientific understandings of how our thinking and feeling selves interact on a physical level to create what we call awareness.

-Now, when neuroscientists first started imaging brains on conscious-altering plant medicines they were surprised because they fully expected to see large increases in brain activity.
-What they found instead were areas of significantly reduced neural activity, especially in the frontal regions of the brain–the parts mainly associated with our thinking selves.
-This led scientists to compare neural activity across brain regions and they have since documented significant increases in activity in posterior regions of the brain corresponding with the decreases in activity observed in the frontal regions.
+Now, when neuroscientists first started imaging brains on conscious-altering plant medicines they were surprised.
+Why?
+Because they fully expected to see large increases in brain activity.
+What they found instead were areas of significantly reduced neural activity.
+They were especially found in the frontal regions of the brain–the parts mainly associated with our thinking selves.
+This led scientists to compare neural activity across brain regions.
+They have since documented significant increases in activity in posterior regions of the brain corresponding with the decreases in activity observed in the frontal regions.
 These posterior regions are the parts of the brain associated mainly with emotional and visual processing.
 So what the heck is going on?

 The good news is that there are ways to increase our capacity to remain present for and productively express strong emotions like grief.
 These involve carefully practicing being present for stronger and stronger feelings until, eventually, it’s possible to experience something like intense loss without gapping into the unconscious realm of depression.
 As you can imagine, this work is quite delicate because we are literally working at the boundary between consciousness and unconsciousness, and in the presence of powerful and often not very helpful social and neurological imprints.